mdlee/intertermporalChoice/mdl/models/readme.txt

 JAGS scripts for seven cognitive models, and three contaminant models.
 The cognitive models are in two forms, using either the error-of-execution or probit decision rule.
+Those with "execution" in the filename are the error-of-execution versions; those with "scale" in the filename are the probit versions.
 These provide the parameter estimates and descriptive adequacies.

 The latent-mixture model JAGS scripts are also provided, one for each decision rule.
 These provide the inferences about participants' model use.